simoncblyth/opticks/notes/issues/U4RecorderTest_U4Stack_stag_enum_random_alignment.rst

     262

-Q: This will inevitably change the simulation because are using different randoms, but does it change the correctness of the simulation ?

-A: Assuming just technical change, because the chances of SC/AB etc.. are surely independent of what happened before ?

 * with this the step point preamble now 2,6,4,3 with all 4 process reset for every step point
 * the advantage of this is its simplicity and similarity of each step point

-* the preamble consumption can be regarded as the arrows between flag points, that act to decide what the next history flag will be::
+* the preamble consumption can loosely be regarded as the arrows between flag points, that act to decide what the next history flag will be::

   TO->BT->BT->SA